 The problem with allowing people to be as uncivil as they please is that people who would rather not be insulted will stop coming back, and now those people (and their views) are “censored”.

-I mostly stopped posting on Reddit’s /r/programming after being called a “moron”, “idiot”, “retard”, “you must have an IQ lower than 65”, “fucking suck at making software (and I guess generally anything)”, “you’re like the anti-vaxxer of front-end development”, and was told that my opinion was “hate speech” in two separate recent incidents (both over a technical disagreement, wtf?!).
+I mostly stopped posting on Reddit’s /r/programming after being called a “moron”, “idiot”, “retard”, “you must have an IQ lower than 65”, “fucking suck at making software (and I guess generally anything)”, “you’re like the anti-vaxxer of front-end development”, and was told that my fairly nuanced views were “hate speech” in two separate recent incidents.

 Constructive dialogue can only happen if everyone feels respected, and can participate without the fear of being mistreated (belittling, aggressive replies, insults, etc.) If there is such a fear, then I will guarantee you that some people simply won’t post at all.
 Simply put, people don’t enjoy being treated like shit.
 Who knew?